ryanwilsond/belte/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected)
 - [ ] This change requires a documentation update
+- [ ] Breaking changes (fix or feature that would cause existing functionality not to work as expected):
+  - List the breaking changes (APIs, language features, etc.)

-# Checklist:
+# Checklist

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code